Salary and Career Info for Drafting and Design Technologists

 According to the American Design Drafting Association, design technologists can also be known as engineering technicians (www.adda.org).
 In May 2013, the BLS reported salaries for engineering technicians to be comparable to their drafting counterparts.
 The median wage for civil engineering technicians was $47,780.
 Mechanical engineering technicians earned $52,390, while electrical and electronic engineering technicians made $58,540.

 Career Information for Drafting and Design Technologists

-The BLS projected overall employment of drafters to increase by six percent between 2010-2020; however,mechanical drafters were expected to increase at an average pace.
-Employment for architectural and civil drafters, as well as electrical and electronics drafters, was expected to be slower than average from 2010-2020, stated the BLS.
+The BLS projected overall employment of drafters to increase by one percent between 2012-2022; however, mechanical drafters were expected to see a 5% decline in job opportunities at that same time.
+Employment for architectural and civil drafters is expected to see little or no change, while electrical and electronics drafters should see average growth of 10%, stated the BLS.

 Drafting and design technologists typically complete formal education program in design technology at a community college or four-year university.
 Program coursework covers computer-aided drafting, drawing, design, computer technology, and drafting theory.

 Drafting and design technologists create technical drawings and schematics based on the work of architects, design engineers, or scientists.
 These drawings created using computer-aided design (CAD) software; act as guidelines and instructions for construction crews and manufacturing workers.
 In some cases, CAD schematics are used to program automated manufacturing systems.

 Drafting duties include making dimension, weight, and stress calculations, identifying materials, and noting construction procedures.
 Design technologists have additional duties such as testing concepts and prototypes, performing surveys or inspections, and evaluating finished products.